CHTC/Articles/2025-12-09-tip-submitting-jobs-with-HTCondor.md

 1. You will have to add your executable (i.e., hello-world.sh to your list of files in transfer_input_files), since HTCondor can’t automatically detect your executable.

 2. Your executable must have executable permissions.
-You can achieve this by running the chmod +x command, i.e., chmod +x hello-world.sh.
+You can achieve this by running the `chmod +x` command, i.e., `chmod +x hello-world.sh`.
 This will prevent a “Permission denied” error.

-3. An alternate solution to (2): Use shell = bash hello-world.sh$(Process).
+3. An alternate solution to (2): Use `shell = bash hello-world.sh $(Process)`.

 **Read more and try it!**